SEO-Web/TeamRepo/README.md

 <img src='saved-tours' alt='Screenshot / close up of the saved tours setion'>

 ## Future Developments
+The future developments for this webpage are:
+- Looking to expand internationally.
+- Turn tours into PDFs so that that a hard copy can be printed in order to make sharing easier.
+- Sharing your tours via your social channels with friends and family.
+- Data base intergration, Storing tours in a data base for future use.
+- Contact form, implimenting a contact form so that users can share their best crawls.
 Authors and acknowledgment
 DanLawrence91, SEO-Web, urorachama, skipsterling